– Mercedes-Benz 300 CE-24 Convertible from the W124 series

 – original alloys

-– original Becker Grand Prix 2000 radio on board
+– original Becker Grand Prix 2000 radio

 – German registration documents, new technical approval upon purchase